illustration of a shadow of a head, inside it multiple levels in a pyramid structure to show this blog is about developing high potential talent

 Because they tend to be high achievers and hard workers, it’s easy to ask them to take on more.
 And most likely, they’ll say yes.

-According to our Global Leadership Forecast 2021 where we surveyed more than 1,000 high-potential employees, 86% reported feeling used up at the end of their workday, much higher rates than any other population.
+We surveyed more than 1,000 high-potential employees, and 81% reported feeling used up at the end of their workday, much higher rates than any other population.
 And women, in particular, are also burning out at alarmingly higher rates.

 Invest in High Potentials Early

 The future of your organization depends on your leadership.
-That’s why it’s important you have a bench of ready-now leaders.
+That’s why it’s important you have a bench of ready-now leaders and an effective high-potential employee program.
 To get there, you need to know who in your organization has the potential to lead.
 And then once you find them, invest in their development early.

 Developing high-potential talent can’t be an afterthought and it can’t be left to chance.
-But with the right strategy and tools, you can objectively identify leadership potential and get objective insights to target development.
+But with the right strategy and tools, you can identify leadership potential with clarity and fairness while gaining objective insights to target development.
 That way, your emerging leaders will have everything they need to succeed today—and tomorrow.

 Topics covered in this blog